webghost696/dice-rolling-simulator/README.md

-# mini projects for python
+# mini projects on python
 Get mini projects on pyhton for beginners!